Best PCL RECONSTRUCTION SURGEON in Delhi

-At Joint & Bone Solutions, Dr. Biren Nadkarni, the best Arthroscopic surgeon in Delhi, examines his patients deeply before proceeding further.
+At Joint & Bone Solutions, Dr. Biren Nadkarni, examines his patients deeply before proceeding further.
 At Grade III only, surgery is recommended.
 At our clinic, we encounter a higher ratio of patients with multiple PCL and associated injuries, such as posteromedial or posterolateral injuries.
 Dr. Biren Nadkarni holds significant experience in treating PCL injuries using arthroscopic techniques.
 Arthroscopic surgery is a minimally invasive surgery in which Dr. Biren makes very small incisions around the knee joint and inserts a very narrow fiber optic scope (Arthroscope) to analyze and examine the condition of the injury.

 The surgery further proceeds with tiny instruments that are utilized for removing the damaged ligament and replacing it with the fresh one.
 Dr. Biren takes utmost care while going on with the next step of drilling holes in the thigh and the shin bone for accurately positioning the graft.
 The next step consists of anchoring the graft using screws or other fixating devices.
 The graft can be derived from the patient himself (autograft) or it can be obtained from another person (allograft).
 The use of the type of ligament depends upon the person’s needs and requirements.